jeromeludmann/redux-saga-testable/docs/tutorial.md

   saga.

 [`finalize()`][finalize] will break the infinite loop and the saga will be finalized.
-When a saga is finalized, it will reach its the next `finally` block before to terminate completely.
+When a saga is finalized, it will reach its next `finally` block before to terminate completely.

 ## Catch silently an error thrown by a saga